 Machine learning has become one of the most popular fields in research and industry in recent years.
 Therefore, hands-on machine learning skills are much sought after.
 In this practical course, students will work in small groups to solve problems on real-world data with state-of-the-art algorithms.
-Students will be provided with cutting-edge GPU computing resources to facilitate their work on large-scale datasets.
+Students will be provided with cutting-edge GPU resources to facilitate their work on large-scale datasets.
 We plan to cooperate with industry partners for data and projects.
-In addition, students are welcome to propose own project ideas by sending in a brief exposé during the application phase.

 The objective of this lab course (Master-Praktikum) is to develop data mining/machine learning algorithms specifically handling large real-world datasets.
 Besides focusing on existing principles, the participants will also design and realize novel analysis techniques.

-All organizational aspects will be addressed at the organizational meeting (see below).
-There will be an online application form soon for interested students to enter relevant information about themselves, which will be used for the admission process.
+All organizational aspects will be addressed at the organizational meeting.
+In the application form, interested students should enter relevant information about themselves, which will be used for the admission process.
+More information bellow.

 - The lab course is designed for Master students of Computer Science (including Data Engineering & Analytics program etc.)